Bearsampp/module-powershell/.gradle-docs/TASKS.md

 # Gradle Tasks Reference

-Complete reference for all available Gradle tasks in the Bearsampp Module ConsoleZ build system.
+Complete reference for all available Gradle tasks in the Bearsampp module Shell build system.

 ---